dagmara1223/end-to-end-data-ml-project/README.md

 - ☑️ Click on start.
 The final configuration without errors should produce the following results:
   In SSIS :<img width="300" height="252" alt="image" src="https://github.com/user-attachments/assets/95b6e77e-b885-49f2-80a4-55bee38f510a" />
   In SSMS: <img width="500" height="502" alt="image" src="https://github.com/user-attachments/assets/61d4cf88-f31e-412f-865a-319fc73ddfb9" />
   We have successfully transferred data from the CSV file to the MS SQL database.
-If you want, you can analyze and clean your data here before loading it into Python.
+If you want, you can analyze and clean your data here - in SSMS before loading it into Python.
 I will cover this process in Section 5, so if   you are not interested in SSIS, feel free to skip ahead to that section.  [read mysql --> python to be continued]